-- A. The Board shall communicate with a licensee or applicant using the contact information provided to the Board including:

-- 1. Home address and telephone number,

-- 2. Office address and telephone number,

-- 3. Mobile telephone number, and

-- 4. E-mail address.

-- B. To ensure timely communication with the Board, a licensee or applicant shall notify the Board in writing within 30 days after any change of the licensee's or applicant's contact information listed in subsection (A).
+- A. The Board shall communicate with a licensee or applicant using the contact information provided to the Board including: - 1.
+Home address and telephone number, - 2.
+Address and telephone number for all places of employment, - 3.
+Mobile telephone number, and - 4.
+E-mail address. - B. To ensure timely communication with the Board, a licensee or applicant shall notify the Board in writing within 30 days after any change of the licensee's or applicant's contact information listed in subsection (A).
 The licensee or applicant shall ensure that the written notice provided to the Board includes the new contact information.